Minecraft Live: 2019

 On 17 May 2019, MINECON Live 2019 was announced to be held on 28 September that same year, changing the name of the event from "MINECON Earth" to "MINECON Live" to avoid confusion with their new game Minecraft Earth.
 Like the previous year, viewers were able to vote for new features to be added to one of three in-game biomes in a following update; the Mountains biome won the vote.
 During the livestream, developers of the game announced the "Nether Update", released in June 2020.
 An early access release date of Minecraft Earth was also announced to be for October 2019.

 2020

 The first to use the "Minecraft Live" branding, Minecraft Live 2020 was held on 3 October 2020.
 It marked the return of the Mob Vote, where users could vote about which Minecraft creature should be added into the next update.
 The three options were Iceologer (featured in Minecraft Dungeons), Moobloom (featured in the now cancelled mobile game Minecraft Earth) and Glow Squid, with the latter winning.
-The livestream also provided details on Minecraft's next big update, "Caves & Cliffs", and a musical "Nether Update Encore" from Element Animation Studios featuring additions from the previous update.
+The livestream also provided details on Minecraft's next big update, "Caves & Cliffs", and a musical "Nether Update Encore" from Element Animation featuring additions from the previous update.